 Current projects in my lab include:

 1) Biogeochemistry of dissolved organic carbon.
 We have been working in this area for over a decade, funded primarily by my NSERC Discovery Program.
 This program seeks to understand how dissolved organic matter (DOM) quantity (usually measured in units of carbon, DOC) and quality affects the ecology of freshwater ecosystems.
 Another major objective of my Discovery Program is to quantify the movement and processing of organic matter between land, water and air and how these pools of carbon vary with land use.

 2) The browning of Lake Simcoe and its catchment.
 In partnership with the Ontario Ministry of the Environment we are seeking to better understand the origin and magnitude of the observed increasing organic matter in the water (“browning” or “brownification”) and its potential effects.

 3) Conceptual and statistical tools for projecting global change in freshwater biodiversity.
 This is work that began through my involvement with the Millennium Ecosystem Assessment.
 The goal of this research is to develop statistical models that relate proximate drivers (climate, land-use, acid rain, etc) to patterns of global biodiversity and eventually use these models to forecast future change in biodiversity given projected climate and environmental change scenarios

 4) Fate and effects of nanomaterials in the aquatic environment.
-Nanotechnology has the potential to be very beneficial for society but environmental effects of the release of nanomaterials are still unknown.
-As part of a NSERC-strategic funded project to Chris Metcalfe we are examining the role and ecological risks of engineered nanomaterials as they are released into aquatic environments.
+Nanotechnology has the potential to be very beneficial for society but effects of the release of nanomaterials in the natural water are still unknown.
+We are releasing silver nanoparticles in a lake at the Experimental Lakes Area and quantifying its fate and effects.

 About what I teach: